What are Study Days?

 Buying a ticket

 TASO is using TicketSource for the booking process.
 The tickets will be sold on a first-come first-served basis and paid for by card at the time of purchase.
 You will not need to print them at home as the organisers will have a list of participants.
 If you try and buy after all the tickets have been sold, you will be able to add your name at no charge to a waiting list via the TicketSource website.
-Booking will open at 10:00am on Friday 10th April.
+Booking will open at 10:00am on Wednesday 12th August.
+More details of the link to book tickets will be provided nearer the time.

 Cancelling